-The numerical information on the remuneration (templates EU REM1, EU REM2, EU REM3, EU REM4 and EU REM5) will be added to the dedicated document in tabular form in July 2024.
+For numerical information on the remuneration (templates EU REM1, EU REM2, EU REM3, EU REM4 and EU REM5) please refer to the dedicated document in tabular form.

 Leverage ratio

 Within the framework of CRR and the Total Capital requirements, the leverage ratio was implemented as a new instrument to limit the risk of excessive indebtedness.
 According to Article 429 CRR, the leverage ratio is the ratio of capital to the leverage exposure.
 This means Tier 1 capital in relation to unweighted exposure on and off the statement of financial position.